kemalk89/starter/README.md

 Work in progress
 - no generator
 - you can use any backend technology (e.g. PHP, C#, Java, NodeJs, ...)
+- you only get a skeleton, the rest is up to you

 # Technology stack
 The spring boot backend is connected to a mariadb.